 Open Measurement is an IAB standard that allows publishers to use third-party viewability providers to verify impressions and click measurements.
 The Google Mobile Ads SDK for Android supports Open Measurement beginning with SDK version 18.1.0 .
 This and later versions of the Mobile Ads SDK integrates with the Open Measurement SDK (OM SDK) to enable third-party viewability measurements.

 The OM SDK is an implementation of the Open Measurement Interface Definition (OMID), which defines an API that any third-party verification provider can use to effectively measure ads served to any mobile SDK that implements that API.

 - Configure a viewability provider and assigned it to your line item.

-- Complete the Get Started guide using SDK version 18.1.1 or later.
+- Complete the Get Started guide using SDK version 18.1.0 or higher.